Sepideh Ghanavati

 PhD, MSc. and Undergraduate Students

-I am now accepting PhD, MSc. and BSc. students from UMaine interested in privacy and security research in my research group, Privacy Engineering - Regulatory Compliance Lab (PERC).
+I am accepting highly motivated PhD, MSc. and BSc. students interested in privacy and security research in my research group, Privacy Engineering - Regulatory Compliance Lab (PERC).
+Prospective students need to have strong programming knowledge as well as good knowledge in NLP and deep learning.
 Please check the Projects page for information on the available projects.

 Recent News